MrErenK/Scripts/README.md

-# Env for building kernel

-Check config.env
+# Useful shell scripts to make AOSP/kernel development easy for begonia

+*To build kernel*:
+- Check config.env, do your changes and run kranul-build.sh

+It's better to use those scripts with Ubuntu 22.04+